 $ – Castle Hostel 1004

 Super affordable and probably the cheapest alternative in Bled, Slovenia.
 This is where we stayed during our trip as well.
-It is not the best hostel I have ever stayed at but it a
+It is not the best hostel I have ever stayed at but it a great option if you’re looking for a cheap stay.

 $$ – Guest House Mlino